Intellectual Property Policy

 Upon receipt of Your DMCA Notice, We will notify the User responsible for uploading the corresponding Content and will provide the User with an opportunity to respond.
 We will take whatever additional action we deem appropriate, which may include removing the reported content from Printify.
 Please note that it may take up to 10 business days to process, review, and act on Your request.

 Summary: Printify respects intellectual property rights.
 If We receive a DMCA Notice, We may disable access or remove the allegedly infringing content from Printify Stores.
 If Your Content is removed and You think the claim is invalid, You can respond and let us know why.
 If You believe one of our Users is infringing on Your intellectual property rights, please send Printify a DMCA Notice.
 We may remove the content and will certainly notify the Merchant.

 Printify respects the trademark rights of others.
 Accounts with usernames, board names, or any other content that may mislead or violate another’s trademark will need be updated or may be permanently suspended.

-If You are concerned that someone may be using Your trademark in an infringing way on our Website, let Us know by completing our trademark complaint form at https://printify.com/trademark-violation.
+If You are concerned that someone may be using Your trademark in an infringing way on our Website, let Us know by completing our Trademark Violation Form.
 We will review Your complaint and take whatever action We deem appropriate, which may include temporary or permanent removal of the Content in question.

 Summary: Printify also takes issues of trademark violations seriously and if We receive a complaint of a purported trademark violation, We will investigate and may remove potentially infringing content.